 In this recent article published by Buffer they found the ‘in-the-moment’ stories format is becoming an increasingly popular medium for sharing content with your audience.

-With the rate technology and behaviour is changing, who knows how these trends are going to look by 2020 and beyond….
+With the rate technology and behaviour is changing, who knows how these social media trends are going to look by the end of 2020.

 One thing’s for sure though…

 We’re currently witnessing a fundamental shift in the way people interact with brands online.